Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 data: page.about

-Besides generating a single page, it's possible to output anything, for example, a list of filtered posts with custom formatting.
-Generally, routes render HTML, but you can override that by specifying a content_type property with a custom mime-type (text/xml, json).
+Besides generating a single page, you can output other responses—for example, a list of filtered posts with custom formatting.
+Routes usually render HTML, but you can override that with a content_type and a custom MIME type (text/xml, application/json, and so on).

 Collections

-Collections allow you to create groups of posts that match a filter, with unique permalinks, and an index URL where all posts within that collection are listed.
-It's how posts are organized on a Ghost site.
+Collections are groups of posts that match a filter, each with its own permalinks and an index URL listing matching posts.
+They are how posts are organized on a Ghost site.

-By default, there is one collection that contains all posts, but you can define as many as you like for different topics or content types.
+By default, one collection holds all posts; you can define more for different topics or content types.

-• permalink - you can define a custom URL structure for posts within a collection
+• permalink — custom URL structure for posts in the collection

-• template - this will be used to render the collection
+• template — template used for the collection index

-Example of a routes file structure with a custom home page and two content collections:
+Example routes.yaml with a custom home page and two collections:

 routes: